Azure/azure-iot-sdk-c/digitaltwin_client/doc/connection_setup.md

 **NOTE: The only protocols supported for Digital Twin for the C SDK are MQTT and MQTT over Web Sockets.**  Attempts to use AMQP, AMQP over Web Sockets, or HTTP for C will fail.

 Once the handle is created, you may need to [set options on it](../../doc/Iothub_sdk_options.md).
 Some of the options you may need to set include enabling web proxies, enabling verbose logging at the transport layer, configuring client certificates, and more.
+If you want to receive notifications of the status of the connection to IoTHub, this is also the time to do so via the `IoTHubDeviceClient_SetConnectionStatusCallback` (or analogous function).
 All options that need to be set should be *before* the next step.

 Once the `IOTHUB_*_HANDLE` has been successfully created, it needs to be passed to create a `DIGITALTWIN_*_HANDLE`.
 Use the appropriate `DigitalTwin*_CreateFrom*Handle` referenced in the table above.